Mustafakha/NightwatchJS/README.md

 For **UBUNTU** run the following commands
 * `node nightwatch -e chrome`
 * Similarly, add `-a [TAG NAME] ` for running specific tests.

+## Note for Visual Regression screenshot test
+The first time tests are run, screenshots are taken and stored in tests/screenshots/baseline since it depends on computer to computer what the "ideal" screenshot looks like i.e minor changes in resolution or color can produce false negatives, therefore it can be platform dependent.
+As such, each user creates their own ideal screenshot the first time the tests are run.
+If running both chrome and IE, chrome finishes first and posts in this directory and as such, IE will try and compare to chrome screenshots producing errors.